mbest1813/documentation/v2/clickstream/destinations/google-tagmanager.md

 ![google-tagmanager1](../../../images/google-tagmanager1.png)

 You'll immediately be given a GTM container `snippet`.
-Since you're using Astronomer's integration and snippet, you can skip this step - just press `OK`.
+Since you're using MetaRouter's integration and snippet, you can skip this step - just press `OK`.

 ![google-tagmanager2](../../../images/google-tagmanager2.png)